How to apply for 30 Under 30

 All entries must be submitted via our online awards platform

 Who can enter?

 Any individual who has been working in UK radio or UK based audio business for at least 12 months.
-All nominees must 29 years old or under on 31st August 2021.
+All nominees have to be 29 years old or under on 31st August 2023.

 Do I need to be a member of the Academy?

 If you are being nominated by somebody else, they need to be a Member.
 If you aren't a member yet, that's fine - we will give you a year's free membership as part of your prize.

 Yes, we encourage people to put themselves forward.
 Just make sure you can provide details of a referee so we can confirm details of your entry if needed.

 Of course, and sometimes it's easier to write great things about other people!
 We encourage people to nominate others.
 Just make sure your Radio Academy membership registration is up to date.

 Can I still enter if I am already a 30 Under 30 alumni?

 A few years ago, we introduced the "one time only" rule, to make sure there's a fair opportunity for new nominees.
 So, if you're lucky enough to have already made our list previously then we cannot accept another entry from you.